joshpoll/my-little-dfta-blogpost/post.md

 e-graphs?

-Additionally, egg provides a convenient API for experimenting with and implementing tree automata techniques, even when equivalence classes aren't needed.
+Additionally, egg provides a convenient API for experimenting with and implementing tree automata techniques, even when equivalence classes aren't required.

 We hope this post gives you another perspective on e-graphs and some promising new directions to explore!